-Where appropriate, provision of joint facilities, either with the school board, the City, a private developer, community services agency/organization, or any combination thereof, for community service purposes, is encouraged. - -bb.
-Facilities Private facilities such as day care centres, rentable space for community services organizations, and meeting rooms may be clustered with public recreational facilities such as libraries, arenas, gyms, pools and fitness facilities.
-These colocated facilities will be designed to be hubs for municipal services that are well integrated within the schools, neighbourhoods, parks, and public spaces that they are adjacent to--: - Priority should be given to maintaining and adapting existing public service facilities and spaces as community hubs to meet the needs of the community and optimize the long-term viability of public investments. - -dd.
-Existing public service facilities that are in or near Centres and Boulevards, and in MTSAs will be the preferred location for community hubs-: - where new community services and facilities that serve a larger population are considered, they should be prioritized near existing or planned Rapid Transit to increase accessibility to people in need of services in these areas-; and - f.
-Community hubs should consider the provision of parks and open space to support community activities, in alignment with the Health and Wellness policies of this Plan. - The City will work with its partners, including the Province, the Region, LHINs (Local Healthy Integration Networks), Home and Community Care Support Services, hospitals, school boards and other agencies to identify funding and programming opportunities for community hubs, as well as work together to barriers to their implementation.
-The City will also, where feasible, leverage provincial programs and review options to leverage municipal financial tools including: business incubators, municipal capital facilities agreements and, development charges and Community Benefits Charges, to support the creation of new community spaces.
+- b.
+Private facilities such as day care centres, rentable space for community services organizations, and meeting rooms may be clustered with public recreational facilities such as libraries, arenas, gyms, pools and fitness facilities.
+These co-located facilities will be designed to be hubs for municipal services that are well integrated within the schools, neighbourhoods, parks, and public spaces that they are adjacent to; - Priority should be given to maintaining and adapting existing C. public service facilities and spaces as community hubs to meet the needs of the community and optimize the long-term viability of public investments; - d.
+Existing public service facilities that are in or near Centres and Boulevards, and in MTSAs will be the preferred location for community hubs; - Where new community services and facilities that serve a larger e. population are considered, they should be prioritized near existing or planned Rapid Transit to increase accessibility to people in need of services in these areas; and

-22.3.533.1.2.3 On school sites, which propose residential or mixed-use development, a community services strategy will be required to be prepared by the applicant to inform the range of facilities needed to support new development.
+- f.
+Community hubs should consider the provision of parks and open space to support community activities, in alignment with the Health and Wellness policies of this Plan. - 3.1.2.2 The City will work with its partners, including the Province, the Region, Home and Community Care Support Services, hospitals, school boards and other agencies to identify funding and programming opportunities for community hubs, as well as work together to barriers to their implementation.
+The City will also, where feasible, leverage provincial programs and review options to leverage municipal financial tools including business incubators, municipal capital facilities agreements, development charges and Community Benefits Charges, to support the creation of new community spaces. - 3.1.2.3 On school sites, which propose residential or mixed-use development, a community services strategy will be required to be prepared by the applicant to inform the range of facilities needed to support new development.
 Where City-owned lands are adjacent, the applicant will engage in a collaborative design approach that may include joint development or incorporation of the community hub model.
 The disposition of a school asset should prioritize the provision of broader public objectives such as affordable housing while also ensuring that future development does not further burden/impact the existing community facilities in an area.